 This is an interesting question and one that is often overlooked.
-When it comes to a criminal case in Los Angeles, the jury instructions are usually dictated by whatever charges are filed against the defendant.
+When it comes to a criminal case in Los Angeles, the California criminal jury instructions are usually dictated by whatever charges are filed against the defendant.
 So, there's a whole list of jury instructions that the judges have to give in every single criminal case.
 Those would be designated as general criminal jury instructions in Los Angeles.

-I've even majored instructions myself based on the law, of course, in order to fit whatever it is my client's defense is in a criminal case in Los Angeles.
+I've even majored instructions myself based on the law, of course, in order to fit whatever it is my client's criminal defense is in a case in Los Angeles.
 Once I see what the defense is and I see what law I'm going to want to hang my hat on in the closing arguments related to the criminal case, I'm going to try to either find a jury instruction that fits that argument, or I'm going to create one based on the law.
 Ultimately, the prosecutors will either agree to it or object.

 They tell the judge which ones they agree upon, and then they come up with a list of instructions that they don't agree upon.
 They give those to the judge – go through them one by one – and then the judge will rule on whether or not a particular jury instruction will be given to the jury.

 There's a jury instruction basically that says if you've got evidence on for the prosecution and you have evidence for the defense and they're both pretty much the same, you have to find the defendant not guilty.
 I use that jury instruction all the time in just about every criminal defense case that I try.

 There's also the reasonable doubt jury instruction that is given in every single case and that basically says that the jury has to have an abiding conviction of guilt.
 That means, years later when they look back at the verdict they have to say, I feel comfortable about it.
 I don't have any reasonable doubt.
 That's another one that I argue pretty much every time in every criminal jury trial that I do.